2016 Holiday Bowl

 The 2016 Holiday Bowl was a postseason college football bowl game, played at Qualcomm Stadium in San Diego, California, on December 27, 2016.
 This was the last time the Holiday Bowl was played at Qualcomm Stadium.
-Beginning in 2017, the game was played at SDCCU Stadium, the home of the SDSU Aztecs.
+The game was played at SDCCU Stadium, the home of the San Diego State Aztecs.
 The 39th edition of the Holiday Bowl featured the Minnesota Golden Gophers of the Big Ten Conference versus the Washington State Cougars of the Pac-12 Conference.
 Sponsored by small business loan company National Funding, the game is officially known as the National Funding Holiday Bowl.

 Teams

 Minnesota

 This was Minnesota's first appearance in the Holiday Bowl.
 On December 15, Minnesota players threatened to boycott all football activity, including participation in the 2016 Holiday Bowl, in protest against a decision to suspend ten players from the team.
 The suspension was made as a result of school investigation into sexual assault charges from the beginning of school year.
 The legal process had already run its course, with no charges filed.
 On December 17, the Golden Gophers ended their boycott and announced they would play.